 If you are Vata type, you should avoid cold foods, and eat hearty soups, cooked root vegetables, garlic, sweet potatoes.
 Avoid caffeine, alcohol & smoking.

 Pitta Dosha is related to the elements of fire and water (hot, light, intense, sharp)

 If you are Pitta type, you should avoid acidic foods and avoid pungent vegetables, garlic & hot spices.
 Sweet fruits and bitter vegetables are recommended.
 Avoid caffeine, alcohol & smoking.

 Kapha Dosha is related to the elements of water and earth (cold, oily, heavy, dense, smooth)

 If you are Kapha type, you should avoid oily, fat & sweet foods along with salt.
-Light, raw or steamed vegetables and ripe fruits are recommended with strong spices.
+Light, raw, or steamed vegetables and ripe fruits are recommended with strong spices.
 Avoid caffeine, alcohol & smoking.

 Shirodhara is an Ayurvedic treatment where oil is poured on the forehead in a continuous stream.
 It is probably the best-known Ayurvedic practice.
 It is performed with a special mixture of oil with herbs.
 The recipes vary.
 Some of them are over 2000 years old!
-The oil flow and head massage calm down the nervous system, reduce stress and relieve headaches.
+The oil flow and head massage calm down the nervous system, reduce stress, and relieve headaches.

 Ayurveda heavily relies on the use of oils which are carriers of healing substances.
 There are particular oils assigned to every Dosha.
 Oils can be applied to particular body parts or to the whole body.
-The traditional Ayurvedic massage with use of warm oil is called Abhyanga.
+The traditional Ayurvedic massage with the use of warm oil is called Abhyanga.

 Massage with hot cotton bags filled with herbals is called Pinda Sveda.
 This treatment is often performed with the use of two bags applied simultaneously to both sides of the body.